 References to Skinner’s EFx number (noted as EF/X/6337 on the transcribed page in his service file) can as usual be found in the Casualty documents (although not on the Concentration form in this case):

 Comprehensive Report extract and Burial Report extract from Hooge Crater Cemetery, West-Vlaanderen see http://www.cwgc.org/find-war-dead/casualty/459296/SKINNER,%20NELSON%20FRANCIS

-The above image is of the only original and completed Effects form currently known to survive and comes from the file of an Australian serviceman, Private W.H.
+The above image is of the only original completed Effects form filled in before WW2 (in 1928) currently known to survive and comes from the file of an Australian serviceman, Private W.H.
 Caldwell.
 It is clearly the same form as the transcribed blank copy seen above and shows how these forms got their EF/x number, it was stamped onto the form.
 Below can be seen the same EF/X number written on the Burial Report from Serre Road Cemetery.
 Although the original image comes from the Australian service record this record was first seen on a web page devoted to Caldwell (http://www.rgcrompton.info/crompton/1821info4b.html .
 For reference to the original form in the service record see https://recordsearch.naa.gov.au/SearchNRetrieve/Gallery151/dist/JGalleryViewer.aspx?B=3188728&S=1&N=38&R=0#/SearchNRetrieve/NAAMedia/ShowImage.aspx?B=3188728&T=P&S=23)